 The scheduling of drug tests shall be done on a random basis, preferably by a computer program, so that a licensee can make no reasonable assumption of when he/she will be tested again.
-Boards should be prepared to report data to support back-to-back testing as well as numerous different intervals of testing.
+Boards should be prepared to report data to support back-to-back testing as well as, numerous different intervals of testing.

 Licensees shall be required to make daily contact to determine if drug testing is required.

-Licensees shall be drug tested on the date of notification.
+Licensees shall be drug tested on the date of notification as directed by the board.